-- Whether the Respondent has prior arrests, is the subject of prior reports and/ or complaints related to any form of Prohibited Conduct, or has any history of violent behavior; - Whether the Respondent has a history of failing to comply with any university No-Contact Directive, other university protective measures, and/or any judicial protective order; - Whether the Respondent has threatened to commit violence or any form of Prohibited Conduct; - Whether the Prohibited Conduct involved multiple Respondents; - Whether the Prohibited Conduct involved physical violence.
+- Whether the Respondent has prior arrests, is the subject of prior reports and/ or complaints related to any reports of sexual violence, or has any history of violent behavior; - Whether the Respondent has a history of failing to comply with any university No-Contact Directive, other university protective measures, and/or any judicial protective order; - Whether the Respondent has threatened to commit violence or any form of Prohibited Conduct; - Whether the report of sexual violence involved multiple Respondents;

+- Whether the report of sexual violence involved physical violence.
 "Physical violence" means exerting control over another person through the use of physical force.
-Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking, and brandishing or using any weapon; - Whether the report reveals a pattern of Prohibited Conduct (e.g., by the Respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location);

-- Whether the Prohibited Conduct was facilitated through the use of "daterape" or similar drugs or intoxicants; - Whether the Prohibited Conduct occurred while the Complainant was unconscious, physically helpless, or unaware that the Prohibited Conduct was occurring; - Whether the Complainant is (or was at the time of the Prohibited Conduct) a minor (under 18); and/or - Whether any other aggravating circumstances or signs of predatory behavior are present.
+Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking, and brandishing or using any weapon; - Whether the report of sexual violence reveals a pattern of sexual violence (e.g., by the Respondent, by a particular group or organization, around a particular recurring event or activity, or at a particular location); - Whether the report of sexual violence was facilitated through the use of "daterape" or similar drugs or intoxicants; - Whether the report of sexual violence occurred while the Complainant was unconscious, physically helpless, or unaware that the sexual violence was occurring; - Whether the Complainant is (or was at the time of the report of sexual violence) a minor (under 18); and/or - Whether any other aggravating circumstances or signs of predatory behavior are present.

 Disclosure(s) of Information to Law Enforcement.
-Pursuant to the Virginia Reporting Statute, the Title IX Review Committee is required to disclose information about alleged Prohibited Conduct to law enforcement in the following circumstances:
+Pursuant to the Virginia Reporting Statute, the Title IX Review Committee is required to disclose information about reports of sexual violence to law enforcement in the following circumstances: